 - Be careful when opening-- best to open slowly over the kitchen sink, with the bottle over a bowl to catch any extra that spills over.
 Some pressure may have built up in the bottles.

-- For the best texture, let nog come to room temperature before enjoying.
+- For the best texture, let eggnog warm slightly before enjoying.
+You should notice it getting nice and bubbly!
 It will be better and more unctuous than the richest cappuccino you've ever had.
 (YES, this final step is worth waiting for!)

 The Boozy Version